adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #56 That's it!!!
 I have to pass a function to the child-component.
 That function will return the data from the child-component to the parent-component!!!
 DAMN IT.
 Stay tuned.

+#57 Was not able to make any progress today.